geysianeL/geysianeL/README.md

 ### Hi there 👋

+A little about me:
+- 🍁 Ontario, Canada
+- 📔 I'm Student of Computer Programming in George Brown College
+- 👩🏾‍💻 I am currently studying C++ and Java, along with other languages such as C#.Net and Python
+- 📚 I’m passionate about books.
 <!--
 **geysianeL/geysianeL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.